datacarpentry/image-processing/_episodes/03-opencv-images.md

 next line.
 If we specify a number other than 0 in the `waitKey()` call, the program will pause for that many milliseconds, and then continue automatically.

+The final statement in the program, `cv2.imwrite(filename = "chair.tif", img = image)`,
+writes the image to a file named `chair.tif`.
+The `imwrite()` function automatically determines the type of the file, based on the file extension we provide.
+In this case, the `.tif` extension causes the image to be saved as a TIFF.

+> ## Extensions do no always dictate file type
+>
+> The OpenCV `imwrite()` function automatically uses the file type we specify in
+> the file name parameter's extension.
+Note that this is not always the case.
+> For example, if we are editing a document in Microsoft Word, and we save the
+> document as `paper.pdf` instead of `paper.docx`, the file *is not* saved as
+> a PDF document.

 > ## Named versus positional arguments
 >
 > When we call functions in Python, there are two ways we can specify the